ziapeltagames/six-winters/docs/brainstorming/SYSTEMS.md

 ## Questions

+* How should the mission deck be structured?

+* Can you fail missions?
+  * No. (Current Choice)
+     * It's not so fun to re-do a mission, particularly if you were close to finishing it the first time.
+     * It's also more overhead to track progress.
+     * Rather than fail, there would be "achievements" of some sort that would provide partial successes.

 * Should a location be in play at all times?
-   * This is probably easiest, so you can do "at this location" sort of effects.
+   * Having one is probably easiest, so you can do "at this location" sort of effects.
 (Current Choice)
    * It also avoids confusing situations where a location goes away or appears and you have to shuffle characters around.
    * On the downside, it might be nice to have missions with no real fixed locations, or locations that evolve and grow.

 * How do you get new mission cards?
    * Could progress through them via earlier mission cards.
 (Current Choice)
    * Could draw them based off of a symbol.
    * Could be part of a trigger from another card.
       * For example, an encounter card could unlock something from the mission deck.

 * How do you get new encounters?
    * Could draw them based off of a symbol.
 (Current Choise)
    * Could be part of a trigger from another card.